 Jennifer is on the faculty of ArizonaLEND Maternal and Child Health Training Program.
 She is a member of the executive committee for Science City with the Tucson Festival of Books, which the UA honored with the 2017 Team Award for Excellence.
 Other collaborations include the award-winning Chemistry Can be Fun, a part of the STEAM camps developed by Jennifer and Terry Matsunaga to provide opportunities for adolescents with autism spectrum disorder to explore lab style learning in a university setting.
 The Autism Society Southern Arizona recognized Jennifer and Terry in 2017.

-Jennifer is the immediate past president of the Arizona Speech-Language-Hearing Association.
+Jennifer is a past president and current government relations chair of the Arizona Speech-Language-Hearing Association.
 She was recently honored by the association for her service to the professions during the COVID-19 pandemic.